nastiacooly/nastiacooly/README.md

 - 👋 Hi, I’m Anastasia (@nastiacooly).
-- 👀 I’m interested in front-end development.
+- 👀 I’m interested in web-development and, particularly, in front-end development.
 - 🌱 I’m currently learning vanilla Javascript and I also plan to learn React framework.